carpentries-incubator/better-research-software/episodes/08-open-collaboration.md

         df (pd.DataFrame): The input data frame.

     Returns:
-        df_copy (pd.DataFrame): A copy of df with the new crew_size variable added
+        df_copy (pd.DataFrame): A copy of the dataframe df with the new crew_size variable added
     """
     print('Adding crew size variable (crew_size) to dataset') df_copy = df.copy()